Fleas in the Yard

 we don't treat the outside of our house to kill the Flea eggs

-and Larvae - there's going to be new Fleas fitting around.
+and Larvae - there's going to be new Fleas moving around.

 Fleas use wild animals as hosts, just as they